 5. MEMBERSHIP OF THE ALUMNI ASSOCIATION

-5.1 The Alumni Association comprises the following members:
+5.1 Membership of Alumni Association comprise:

 5.1.1 CUT convocation; and

-5.1.2 former CUT students who have completed a credit-bearing short course at the University, or any other persons who are academically or otherwise affiliated to CUT, subject to the approval of the CUT Council.
+5.1.2 other persons who are academically or otherwise affiliated to CUT, subject to the approval of the application for affiliation by the Alumni Executive Committee

-5.2 In order to ensure that the Alumni Association functions efficiently, membership of the Association may be dependent upon payment of membership fees, which amount will be determined during an Annual General Meeting (AGM) of the Association from time to time.
+5.2

-OFFICE BEARERS OF THE ALUMNI ASSOCIATION
+ELECTIONS OF OFFICE BEARERS

-6.1 The Registrar will be the Secretary of the Alumni Association.

-6.2 The Alumni Association will elect from amongst its members a President, who will act as the Chairperson at all meetings of the Alumni Executive, and who will hold office for a period of 3 (THREE) years from the date of the meeting at which he/she is elected, as well as a Vice-President, who will act as Chairperson in the absence of the President.
+6.1 6.2 The Alumni Association will elect from amongst its members a President, who will act as the Chairperson at all meetings of the Alumni Executive Committee and the Association, the Vice-President, and Treasure who will hold office for a period of 4 (FOUR) years from the date of the meeting at which they were elected, as well as a

-6.3 The Alumni Association will elect from amongst its members a Treasurer, who functions in conjunction with the Alumni Office, and who holds office for a period of 3 (THREE) years.

-6.4 All the Alumni Association Executive Committee members will serve on the Committee for a period of 3 (THREE) years.
+6.4 All the Alumni Association Executive Committee members will serve on the Committee for a period of 4 (FOUR) years.